 A quick guide to cash flow forecasting

-Being timely paid is essential to maintain the flow of cash, so don’t allow your creditors slow you down.
+Being timely paid is vital to keep cash flow .
+Don’t let your creditors hold you back.

-Attention: looking at your bank account every week isn’t cash flow forecasting.
+Beware: checking your bank accounts once a week isn’t cash flow forecasting.

-Small-scale business owners overwhelmed by the idea of creating the cash flow forecast often think that just a glance at the bank account will do the trick.
+Small-scale business owners overwhelmed by the thought of creating the cash flow forecast typically believe that a quick glance at the bank account can be enough to get the job done.

-It’s crucial for small business owners to know that cash flow forecasting is very simple and, instead of complimenting things, can help to make managing your business simpler and your odds of succeeding higher.
+It’s crucial for small business owners to know the importance of cash flow forecasting.
+It’s very simple and, instead of complimenting things, can help make running your business easier and your odds of success greater.

 1. Understand what cash flow is